Home > Mexican Soups > Instant Pot Pozole Rojo

 Blended Red Sauce

-• Start by making the red sauce first.
-Get the dried chilis, remove the stems, and shake out some of the seeds.
-Then place them in a bowl or pot with boiling water.
+• Use a damp paper towel to wipe any dust from the guajillo and ancho chiles.
+Remove the stems and shake out some of the seeds.
+Place them in a bowl or pot with boiling water.
 Soak for 15 minutes until they are soft.

 Instant Pot (8 quart size)